EmonJoy/AIUBExamRoutineBot-2.0/README.md

 ## How It Works

-- Users send a subject name or code via Telegram
+- Users send a subject name  via Telegram
 - The bot checks `pdf file
 - ` and replies with the exam date and time
 - Example: